 A restaurant with an open kitchen is quite an ordinary sight these days, but one that has two – and in a venue that only house 25 covers – is unique.
-But then Muse, which marked Tom Aikens’ return to fine dining in the capital following the closure of his two Michelin-starred, is a very individual place.
+But then Muse, which marked Tom Aikens’ return to fine dining in the capital following the closure of his eponymous two Michelin-starred flagship, is a very individual place.

-Dishes are prepared in front of diners in the open kitchens with the small number of covers suiting Aikens’ precise and ambitious cooking style that has just a touch of flamboyance.
+Dishes are prepared in front of diners in the open kitchens with the small number of covers suiting Aikens’ precise and ambitious cooking style, which has just a touch of flamboyance.
 The restaurant also serves what has to be some of the best petits fours in London, meaning that you will leave the restaurant on that all important high.